 There are hundreds of terrific Christmas books!
 I chose books that focused on the religious origins of the holiday, as well as one traditional holiday poem.

-The Night Before Christmas by Clement C. Moore, illustrated by Holly Hobbie.
-There are numerous illustrated versions of this classic poem.
+There are countless illustrated versions of this classic poem.
 I particularly like this one by the creator of the Toot and Puddle books.

 Kwanzaa is a 7 day end-of-year harvest festival celebrated in the African-American community.